MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	10. Select **Submit** > **Done**.

-In this task, you have created and published three new sensitivity labels available for all users, which can be assigned to new and existing Teams.
+In this task, you have created and published three new sensitivity labels available for all users, which can be assigned to new and existing teams.

-#### Task 3 - Assign sensitivity labels to Teams
+#### Task 3 - Assign sensitivity labels to teams

 Once the sensitivity labels are created and published, users can now assign them to teams.
 Furthermore, users can modify assigned labels if needed.
-In this task, you will assign the "Internal" label to the "Teams Rollout" team.
+In this task, you will assign the **Internal** label to the **Teams Rollout** team.

 **Note:** It can take several minutes till the newly created sensitivity labels are available to users.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.

-2. Open the Teams Desktop client, where you are still signed in as **Megan Bowen**.
+2. Open the Teams Desktop client, where you are still signed in as **Alex Wilber**.

 3. On the Teams overview select the **…** on the right side next to the Team "**Teams Rollout,"** then select **Edit team** from the dropdown list.